Invidious Comparisons: Ranking and Selection as Compound Decisions: heterogeneous known variances

 \subsection{Nestedness of Selection Sets}

 If we were to relax the capacity constraint to allow a larger proportion, $\alpha_1 > \alpha_0$ be be selected, while maintaining our initial false discovery control, we would expect that members selected under the more stringent capacity constraint should remain selected under the relaxed constraint.
 We now discuss sufficient conditions under which we obtain this nestedness of the selection sets when using the posterior tail probability rule.
+This is a natural condition in applications like our analysis of ranking and selection of dialysis centers especially because we would like to assign ``letter grades'' to several several subgroups of the centers.

 The optimal Bayes rule defines the selection set for each pair of $(\alpha, \gamma)$ as

 and when $\sigma$ is known, $v_\alpha(y,\sigma)$ is monotone in $y$ as shown in Lemma \ref{lem: mon1} for each fixed $\sigma$, hence the selection set can also be represented as